 Pairing your favorite pair ripped jeans with a silk blouse and blazer is a great example of this.

 Spring Winery Outfits

-Wherever your winery is located, Springtime can bring about the most beautiful flowering blooms.
-But also, be prepared for rain.
+Wherever your winery is located, this season can bring about the most beautiful scenery.
+But also, be prepared for touchy weather.
 Check the weather in advance and plan your outfit accordingly.
-I prefer planning late spring activities in hopes of warmer days and less rain.
-Vines slowly start to blossom this time of year.
-They should be mostly brown with little specks of green buds.

 Summer Winery Outfits